dyc3/senior-design/api-proxy.typ

 == OpenAPI Endpoints Route Specification

-// Table @tbl:endpoints shows each API endpoint and the route it will lead to.
+@tbl:endpoints shows each API endpoint and the route it will lead to.
 Additionally, it describes the function of each endpoint.

 #{
   let api = yaml("api.yaml")